 Use H1 and H2 header tags

-Not only do headers make your content more readable and easier to understand for humans and search engines alike, there is a strong correlation between Google search rank and the use of header tags in the body of your content.
+Not only do headers make your content more readable and easier to understand for humans and search engines alike, but there is also a strong correlation between Google search rank and the use of header tags in the body of your content.
 Header tags are also a great way to show the structure of your content and emphasize your key points.